sleepyfox/Code-Dojo-45/js/log.md

 `git checkout 2bd4386`

 This done it seems time for a little light refactoring.
 First let's move the implementation to it's own file, as the tests have gotten large enough to warrant a file of their own.
+Now we move the lexxer tests out into their own test suite.
+Note to self, support passing multiple suites to testRunner.